 Persons in quarantine at home or in an alternate site should self-monitor for symptoms for 10 days following last date of exposure, even if they complete self-quarantine earlier.
 If symptoms develop, persons in self-quarantine should immediately self-isolate and get tested.

 If they test positive, their isolation period starts with their symptom onset date counted as Day 0 and the next full day of isolation being counted as Day 1.
 They should contact their healthcare provider regarding available treatment for COVID-19 infection and with any questions concerning their care.

 Persons in self-isolation or self-quarantine should seek medical assistance:

 California local public health officers have legal authority to order isolation and quarantine.
 Local health jurisdictions may vary in their approach and should consult with legal counsel on jurisdiction-specific laws and orders.
 Some have issued blanket isolation and quarantine orders for anyone diagnosed with COVID-19 or identified as a close contact of an infected person.
 Some have issued orders to persons immediately, whereas others seek voluntary cooperation without a legal order initially.

 Local health jurisdictions should work with other local partners across all sectors to assess

-alternate places for isolation and quarantine for persons who are
+alternate places for isolation and quarantine (PDF) for persons who are

 See the